Bomanjee Dinshaw Petit

-Seth Bomanjee Dinshaw Petit (27 March 1859 – 17 December 1915) was son of Sir Dinshaw Maneckjee Petit, Bart, and a noted cotton mill owner and philanthropist from Bombay.
+Seth Bomanjee Dinshaw Petit (27 March 1859 – 17 December 1915) was a noted cotton mill owner, founder of the B. D. Petit Parsee General Hospital and a philanthropist from Bombay.

-He was born on 27 March 1859 and was the third son of Sir Dinshaw Maneckjee Petit.
-He inherited a large portion of his father's estate and was owner of Petit Mills.
+Petit was born on 27 March 1859 into the business influential Petit family.
+He was the third son of the industrialist Dinshaw Maneckji Petit, the 1st Baronet and his wife, Sakarbai Panday.
+He was married to Goolbai Jeejeebhoy.
+His sons, Jehangir Bomanji Petit, Dhunjibhoy Bomanji Petit and Pherozesha Bomanji Petit later inherited most of the family’s business.
+Noted activist Mithuben Petit and Rattanbai Petit were his nieces.

+Bomanji Dinshaw Petit inherited a large portion of his father's estate and was owner of Petit Mills.
 He was one of the founders of the London School of Tropical Medicine to which he donated £6,666.
 In a letter to Sir Francis Lovell (Dean of the School), quoted in The Times in 1902, he wrote the following about the school: